 Short-term capital gains are similar to long-term capital gains, but they pertain to properties that are sold within one year of ownership.
 A common example of this is a “fix-and-flip” type of property, where the owner sells the property within a short period of time.
 In this case, the short-term gain (or loss) is considered ordinary income.

 No one South Florida property owner wants to sell their property for a loss, but it’s a possibility.
 When you sell your rental property for a profit, that profit goes into your Schedule D as capital gains (as the name suggests, you gained from the sale).
 However, if you sell your rental property at a loss, that loss can be deducted from your income.
 This, however, comes with certain limitations, so be sure to consult real estate professionals from a reputable property management company.
+If you’d rather plan to do it yourself then read this landlord’s guide to selling your rental property.

-How to Calculate Your Losses
+How to Calculate Losses When Selling Your Rental Property

 Calculating the loss isn’t as simple as it seems.
 You can’t simply deduct the sale of the property from the cost to purchase the property.
 You need to be able to calculate the cost basis first.